Exploring Work Ethic: How to Define and Showcase It

 Practicing Self-Awareness

-By simply practicing self-awareness in this way, we can start using our time more effectively, become more productive, act in a more useful way to those around us, and, ultimately, exhibit a stronger work ethic.
+By simply practicing self-awareness in this way, we can start using our time more effectively, become more productive, act more usefully toward those around us, and, ultimately, exhibit a stronger work ethic.

 Reducing Distractions

 Whether you work in an office or at home, countless things can spring up and distract you throughout the day.
-While not all interruptions are avoidable, there are others that we can exercise some control over.
+While not all interruptions are avoidable, others we can control.

 An Employee Distracted While Working